nagark16/Microservices/README.md

 * Microservices: REST + small well chosen deployable units + cloud based

-* Microservice challenges:
+* Microservice challenges
 	* bounded context -- defining boundaries for each microservice
 	* configuration management -- configuring many microservices in different environments
 	* dynamic scale up & scale down -- on the fly increase/decrease instances of microservice as per incoming requests
 	* visibility -- need to know what is happening behind microservices as a whole as a functionality can be dividied among many microservices
 	* pack of cards -- whole microservices system depend one on another if one fails whole system falls like pack of cards